tomaDev/macbook-setup/README.md

 If you have little to no experience with any Unix-like system (macOS / Linux / HP OS / embedded systems / esoteric weirdness), only follow through the next section, OS Setup.

-*DO NOT PROCEED past OS Setup, Thar Be Dragons!*
+*DO NOT PROCEED past Browser Setup, Thar Be Dragons!*

 After getting some hands-on XP with the command line, feel free to proceed, but tread lightly!